 You should never induce vomiting without first speaking with a veterinary professional.
 Begin by calling a veterinarian's office or an animal poison control hotline.
 You should have the package and a sample of the toxin with you during the phone call, if available.
 The quicker you can explain what your pet ate, the faster treatment can begin.

 If the recommendation is to induce vomiting, you will most likely be instructed to orally administer a measured amount of hydrogen peroxide.
 It is a good idea to keep a fresh (ideally unopened) bottle of hydrogen peroxide in your home at all times.
 Syringes may also be very useful for administering the solution by mouth.
 The recommended dosage will vary depending on the type of dog you have, your dog's size, and the present situation.
 Be sure to follow your vet's instructions for the amount and frequency of hydrogen peroxide doses.
-You may need to repeat the process if your dog does not vomit and your vet says it's okay to do so.
+You may need to repeat the process once if your dog does not vomit and your vet says it's okay to do so.
+Hydrogen peroxide is irritating to the GI tract, so giving large amounts or repeating doses may not be recommended.

 If you cannot reach your veterinarian on the phone, or if your dog is already showing signs of toxicity, you should go to the nearest open veterinary facility right away.
 Many toxins are absorbed rapidly and require medical treatment, not simply the induction of vomiting.
 If you are not sure, play it safe and get to the vet.

 Important Contact Information in Case of Poisoning

 In case of toxin exposure, keep a list of important phone numbers in a visible, easily accessible location.
 Be sure pet sitters and other people who might be in your home are aware of the location of the list.
 The following contact information should be included:

 - Your primary veterinarian